scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 which will change the current directory to ``newdir`` and list its contents.
-Clicking on a hyperlinked filename will generate a new command line, using ``gbrowse`` or ``gopen``, that will cause the file to be opened by the default program for its file type.
+Clicking on a hyperlinked filename will generate a new command line to invoke platform-dependent commands like ``open`` or ``xdg-open`` to open the file using the default program for its file type.
 This feature illustrates one of the basic design goals of GraphTerm, that each GUI-like action should generate a corresponding shell command that actually carries out that action.
 This allows the action to be logged and reproduced later.